benmathes/deferred_fields_bug/README.md

     #                    force_update=force_update, update_fields=update_fields)
     # ...

-    # asserting that django thinks "field" is deffered (not that .models does NOT tell it to deferr this field!)
+    # asserting that django thinks "field" is deffered (not that .models does NOT tell it to defer this field!)